dsc-courses/practice.dsc10.com/index.md

 This site contains practice problems taken from old DSC 10 exams.
 We've organized problems in a few ways:

 1. As **extra practice problem sets**.
 Each problem set contains problems about a particular topic.
-Come to extra practice sessions to work on these problem sets in groups, with the help of our course staff.
+Come to discussions to work on these problem sets in groups, with the help of our course staff.
 1. As **practice exams**.
 Work through these in the weeks leading up to exams.
 1. As **quizzes**.
 Work through these to practice for quizzes.